sharu725/webjeda-sidebar/README.md

 ![create gh-pages branch](/images/create-gh-pages-branch.JPG)

 Now, go to settings and check the **Github Pages** section.
-You should see a URl where the blog is hosted.
+You should see a URL where the blog is hosted.

 This process will host the theme as a **Project Page**.
 You can also download the files for local development.